deepanshutuli20/tech_blog/content/Articles/Manage Your own Passwords Now !.md

 ```bash
 pass git init
 ```
-*This will initialize your password store as a git repo for versioning we will learn how to configure this repo in the upcoming steps.*
+*This will initialize your password store as a git repo for versioning we will learn how to configure this repo in the upcoming steps.
+Else you can skip [[#Using with Git|here]]*

 ## Start Storing Passwords
 Create new passwords by using the following nomenclature